src-d/blog/content/upcoming/enry.md

 The main difference with linguist's command is that *enry* doesn't need a git repository in the directory to analyse it!

 ## What I really want to know is where "enry" comes from!

 In the movie [My Fair Lady](https://en.wikipedia.org/wiki/My_Fair_Lady), [Professor Henry Higgins](http://www.imdb.com/character/ch0011719/?ref_=tt_cl_t2) is one of the main characters.
-Henry is a linguist and at the very beginning of the movie enjoys guessing the nationality of people based on their accent.
+Henry is a linguist and at the very beginning of the movie enjoys guessing the street where people live based on their accent.

 `Enry Iggins` is how [Eliza Doolittle](http://www.imdb.com/character/ch0011720/?ref_=tt_cl_t1), [pronounces the name of the Professor during the first half of the movie](https://www.youtube.com/watch?v=pwNKyTktDIE).